nybergjack/nixos/README.md

 # nixos

-with dwm and awesome wm
+with dwm and awesome and hyprland